JamesBremner/simodbus/README.md

 2. Coded in C++ using .NET

-3. Option to simulate a master or a slave.
+3. Option to simulate a master or a slave or both.

 4. Option to use serial port or TCP